 Cherish Reid, Instructional Facilitator, E.L.
 Ross Elementary School

 A well-educated public is the foundation of our society and the basis of a healthy, progressive community.
 To excel academically, our local schools need both public and private support…AND great leaders!
-Thus, the Bradley Cleveland Public Education Foundation and many generous donor who support academic innovation and targeted professional development each year for our two local public school systems.
+Thus, the Bradley Cleveland Public Education Foundation and many generous donors who support academic innovation and targeted professional development each year for our two local public school systems.
 And thus, teachers who spend an intense year in this fellowship, willing to enhance their professional skills, their knowledge, their confidence and ultimately their ability to lead others.

 Targeted professional development is supported by BCPEF each year, with emphasis and need determined by the school system.
 Developing leadership skills and preparing teachers for an expanded role within a teaching team or moving into an administrative role is the reason for support of the Leadership Fellows Program.

-During the past three years, six Cleveland City and Bradley County teachers have participated in this year-long Fellowship.
+Fourteen Cleveland City and Bradley County teachers have participated in this year-long Fellowship.
 The CCS and BCS Fellows join Hamilton County teachers for a cohort of approx. 30 professionals.
 A kick-off summer retreat is followed by monthly workshops, job shadowing and school study trips (9 nation-wide sites).
 Study groups, a leadership portfolio, leadership project and leadership presentations provide coaching opportunities and facilitate independent learning and team building.

 PEF – Chattanooga has provided this fellowship to Hamilton County teachers for the last 20 years.
 Dr. Ann Kilcher leads the fellowship.
 She has taught leadership and facilitated workshops all over the world in many different cultures.
 BCPEF, CCS and BCS are delighted to participate in this outstanding program.